Environmental Inequality: Childhood Lead Poisoning as an Inadvertent Consequence of the Refugee Resettlement Process

 Digital Object Identifier (DOI)

 Caron, Rosemary M. and Tshabangu-Soko, Thandi S., "Environmental Inequality: Childhood Lead Poisoning as an Inadvertent Consequence of the Refugee Resettlement Process" (2012).
-Health Management and Policy Scholarship.
+Journal of Progressive Human Services.
 33.